uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 Subscribe with your business partner to both _swiyu Core Business Service_ APIs (status & identifier)

-Select an API and press **Subscribe.** You will be prompted to create a new Application or select an existing one.
+Select an API and press **Subscribe.** You will be prompted to create a new application or select an existing one.

 ![create or select an application](../../assets/images/create_select_application.png)